 - Feeling lightheaded

-Perhaps one of the most concerning psychological withdrawal symptoms experienced is increased suicidal ideation.
-Other psychological withdrawal symptoms include:
+One of the most concerning psychological withdrawal symptoms experienced is increased suicidal ideation.

 - Mental confusion